About Canadian Energy Metals

 Specific project risks are also identified in the Technical Reports filed on SEDAR+ (www.sedarplus.ca).

 CEM is a private resource development company.
 CEM has raised more than C$50 million since inception.
-The Company will continue to require funding to advance Thor to development.
+The Company will continue to require funding to advance the Thor Project to development.
 As a result, the Company continues to have an active dialogue with strategic and financial partners for the next financing steps as part of its overall business plan.

 The Company approaches financing decisions with an emphasis on: